Rutgers v. Waddington: Decision and legacy

 Duane handed down a split verdict, which quickly resulted in censure by the New York legislature.
 The ruling entitled Rutgers to rent only from the time before the British occupation, and both parties agreed to the amount of £800.
-Pecuniary issues aside, the case more importantly set a precedent for Congress's legal authority over the states and the limitations of judicial review.
+Pecuniary issues aside, the case more importantly set a precedent for Congress' legal authority over the states and the limitations of judicial review.
 Duane wrote in his ruling that "no state in this union can alter or abridge, in a single point, the federal articles or the treaty."
 Additionally, according to William Treanor of Georgetown University Law Center the Rutgers case concluded, "Judges cannot 'reject' a clearly expressed statute simply because it is 'unreasonable'".
 Duane wrote:

 The supremacy of the legislature need not be called into question; if they think fit positively to enact a law, there is no power which can control them.
 When the main object of such a law is clearly expressed, and the intention manifest, the judges are not at liberty, although it appears to them to be unreasonable, to reject it; for this were to set the judicial above the legislative, which would be subversive of all government.

-According to the historian Shannon C. Stimson, the reason for the censure was "not legislative intent, but legislative power and whether any legitimate authority existed which might challenge the majority will."
+According to historian Shannon C. Stimson, the reason for the censure was "not legislative intent, but legislative power and whether any legitimate authority existed which might challenge the majority will."

 Several scholars believe that Rutgers "was a template for the interpretive approach he [Hamilton] adopted in Federalist No. 78."

+Treaties and international law

+In addition to articulating a concept of judicial review, the Rutgers decision is widely remembered for foreshadowing debates in the Constitutional Convention regarding the role of customary international law in domestic American law.
+The British defendant's primary argument was that both the "law of nations" and the Treaty of Paris justified his occupation of the disputed property, regardless of the provisions of the Trespass Act.
+While the court did not explicitly rule that the Treaty of Paris superseded the Trespass Act—let alone articulate a general principle that treaty law supersedes state law—its refusal to enforce the New York statute due to obligations to the "law of nations" portended the later developments of federalism such as the Supremacy Clause, in which federal statutes and treaties override state laws.